vlang/v/tutorials/building-a-simple-web-blog-with-vweb.md

 https://github.com/vlang/v#installing-v-from-source

+### Install SQLite development dependency

+If you don't have it already installed, look at the [`sqlite` README](../vlib/sqlite/README.md) for instructions.

 ### Creating a new Vweb project

 V projects can be created anywhere and don't need to have a certain structure: